mvzaanen/abl/README.md

-LICENCE     : conditions and terms for using this software INSTALL     : information on installing this software NEWS        : what is new in this version
+LICENCE     : conditions and terms for using this software INSTALL     : information on installing this software

 # REQUIREMENTS

 The ABL package should run on any standard UNIX based platform.
 It requires a C++ compiler (> GCC 3.0).
-We have succesfully compiled and tested it on the following platforms:

-- GNU/Linux:
-   Slackware 10.0 with gcc-3.3.4
-   Debian 3.1 with gcc-4.0.3
-   SuSE 8.3 with gcc-3.3.3

-- SunOS:
-   5.9 with gcc-3.4.4

 # ACKNOWLEDGEMENTS

-The ABL package was developed by Menno van Zaanen (Macquarie University) and Jeroen Geertzen (Tilburg University).
-The project was financially supported with a grant from Macquarie University.
+The ABL package was developed by Menno van Zaanen (Tilburg University, The Netherlands) and Jeroen Geertzen (University of Cambridge, UK).
+The project was partially supported financially with a grant from Macquarie University, Australia.

 # REFERENCES